ZenitechSoftware/AutSoft.UnitySupplements/Documentation/articles/ResourceGenerator/UnityResourceGenerator.md

 ## Customization

-After pressing the `Generate Resource Paths` button, or visiting the `ResourceGenerator` page in the Project Settings an asset will be generated in the Assets folder, which will contain settings for the code generation.
+After pressing the `Generate Resource Paths` button, or visiting the `AutSoft/Resource Generator` page in the Project Settings an asset will be generated in the Assets folder, which will contain settings for the code generation.

 ### Built-in settings